What is Mortgage Insurance

 - Conventional mortgage insurance.
 Conventional mortgages are home loans that are not insured or guaranteed by the government, as in the case of the FHA mortgage example.
 Many conventional loans are sold to Fannie Mae or Freddie Mac and thus follow these entities “conforming” guidelines.

-Conventional or private mortgage insurance enables lenders to offer conventional loans with a minimum down payment of 3.0% to 5.0%.
-Many 3.0% down conventional mortgages are restricted to low-to-moderate income borrowers.
+Conventional or private mortgage insuranc eenables lenders to offer Conventional loans with a minimum down payment of 3% to 5%.
+Many 3% down loan programs are restricted to low or moderate income borrowers.

 Example of downpayment costs: